design-first/system-runtime/README.md

 It will:
 *  generate System Runtime core system in **/build** directory,
-*  generate System Runtime core module for the server library,
+*  generate System Runtime core module for the server library and
-*  build System Runtime client library on **/dist** directory,
+*  build System Runtime client library on **/dist** directory
-*  run eshint checks and server/client tests.

 ## Development